greysongundrum/stelligent-u/07-load-balancing/README.md

 _What can be controlled with the interval/healthy threshold/unhealthy threshold
 settings?_

+The amount of consecuctive checks that can be healthy or unhealthy before considering the target group healthy or unhealthy.

 ##### Question: ASG Behavior

 _What's happening to the instances in the ASG?
 How do you know?_

+The target groups are all unhealthy, and are getting replaced.
+You can see this in the target group console section.

 #### Lab 7.1.3: Secure Sockets